Cloudxtreme/DDPS-demo/README.md

 Watch the output when running `$ vagrant up`.
 Look for the colors in your terminal.
 If you use default colors (black on white):

   * BLACK:  Output from the Vagrant box image (made by Ubuntu).
-  * YELLOW: Output from VirtualBox/Vagrant.
+  * YELLOW: Output from VirtualBox.
   * GREEN:  Output from provisioning the VM (from running: provision-vm.sh).
 Watch these!
   * RED:    Errors of some kind (please fix them)!

 ### Errors during boot
 Check the ubuntu-console.log for errors during boot.
 It will be located in this directory.
-Verify this file after running $ `vagrant reload` when you think you are all done.
+Verify this file after running `$ vagrant reload` when you think you are all done.
 To make sure all services are started correctly after a reboot.

 ### Got root?
 When using Vagrant you login as the user vagrant.
 If you need root access the vagrant user has `sudo` access.